Cutting Crew: 1988–1990: The Scattering

 Disputes with management led to a long recording hiatus, which stalled the band's career momentum.
-Cutting Crew's second album, The Scattering, was finally released in early 1989.
-Its lead single, "(Between a) Rock and a Hard Place", (CA 54, UK 66, U.S. 77) failed to reach the Top 40.
-Van Eede's vocal style, however, did score a sizeable US Adult Contemporary hit with "Everything But My Pride."
+Cutting Crew's second studio album, The Scattering, was finally released in early 1989.
+Its lead single, "(Between a) Rock and a Hard Place" (CA 54, UK 66, U.S. 77), failed to reach the Top 40.
+Van Eede's vocal style, however, did score a sizeable US Adult Contemporary hit with "Everything but My Pride."
 That song peaked at No. 4 and stayed in the top 50 for 22 weeks.
 It climbed to No. 72 on the Canadian pop charts, though it failed to hit the US Hot 100.
 The prophetically named "The Last Thing" scaled the AC charts as high as No. 17 in early 1990 and went to No. 90 on the Canadian chart, and has been their final chart hit to date.
-Although a video for the title track did air briefly in the UK and North America, The Scattering failed to chart.
+Although a music video for the title track did air briefly in the UK and North America, The Scattering failed to chart.

 1991–1992: Compus Mentus

 Recorded at The Mill Studios in Cookham, Berkshire on the Thames and produced by Chris Neil.
 Farley and Beedle left the group in 1991 with no replacement, leaving only Eede and MacMichael in the group.
-Eede sang and played keys and MacMichael played all guitars (lead and bass).
-Standout tracks are "Frigid as England" written by Jeff Lowe, the plaintive "Sweet Auburn" and the darkly comic, "Don't Let It Bring You Down."
+Eede sang and played keyboards and MacMichael played all guitars (lead and bass).

-The album spawned one single, "If That's The Way You Want It."
+The album spawned one single, "If That's the Way You Want It."
 Neither the single nor the album itself charted.
-Within weeks of its release, Virgin Records was bought by EMI and the album became obsolete.
+Within weeks of its release, Virgin Records was bought by EMI.

 1993–2005: Break-up and MacMichael's death

-The band broke up in 1993; shortly after the release of their Compus Mentus album.
-After the break-up, MacMichael joined forces with Robert Plant and played on his Fate of Nations album.
+The band broke up in 1993; shortly after the release of their Compus Mentus studio album.
+After the break-up, MacMichael joined forces with Robert Plant of Led Zeppelin and played on his solo studio album Fate of Nations.
 On 31 December 2002, MacMichael died of lung cancer at the Queen Elizabeth II Health Sciences Centre in Halifax, Nova Scotia, at the age of 51.

 2005–2014: Reformation

 In 2003, Van Eede formed the group Grinning Souls.
-This group independently released the album Capture in 2005.
+This group independently released the studio album Capture in 2005.
 The following year, Van Eede took the decision to re-release the album under the title Grinning Souls, this time crediting the work to Cutting Crew.
-Grinning Souls (the band) became Cutting Crew for all subsequent live work: Van Eede was the only original Cutting Crew member in the group.
+Grinning Souls (the band) became Cutting Crew for all subsequent live work: Van Eede is the only original Cutting Crew member in the group.